Kabul demands British forces transfer prisoners within weeks

 The issue of prisoner transfers is an irritant in the relationship Karzai between and his Western backers, and has become more pronounced as the NATO-led international force prepares to pull out most of its troops by the end of next year.

-The government has cited concerns about Afghanistan's treatment of detainees and denied that claim.
+The British government has cited concerns about Afghanistan's treatment of detainees and denied that claim.

 "Continuing the detention of Afghan nationals by British forces will be a violation of our national sovereignty and our country's laws," Faizi said.